-The school's aim is to deliver outstanding teaching and learning throughout the school as measured by the schools' regulator, Ofsted.
-To achieve this the school uses the Ofsted Framework for Inspection to ensure targets are met for delivering outstanding teaching and learning throughout the school.
+The school's aim is to deliver outstanding teaching and learning as measured by the schools' regulator, Ofsted.
 We aim to ensure that the quality of leadership and management, the quality of teaching, learning and assessment, personal development, behaviour and welfare and outcomes for children consistently meet the criteria of outstanding as measured by Ofsted.